Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

   - The output transform bug has been fixed at HWC_Windows.
   - The flickering issues at the time of the HWC transition have been fixed.
   - The several bugs under pp zoom have been fixed.
-  - The bug fix for sending quickpanel_state message has been added.
+  - The bug regarding sending quickpanel_state message has been fixed
-  - The bug fix for setting input region has been added.
+  - The bug regarding setting input region has been fixed.
-  - The bug fix for single touch device has been added.
+  - The bug regarding single touch device has been fixed.
-  - The bug fix for positioning cursor under the transformed window has been added.
+  - The bug regarding positioning cursor under the transformed window has been fixed.
-  - The bug fix for displaying cursor on the transformed window has been added.
+  - The bug regarding displaying cursor on the transformed window has been fixed.
-  - The bug fix for positioning cursor when the cursor is reloaded has been added.
+  - The bug regarding positioning cursor when the cursor is reloaded has been fixed.
-  - Bugs regarding 'base_output_resolution' have been fixed.
+  - Bugs regarding base_output_resolution have been fixed.
   - Bugs regarding calculation of visibility have been fixed.
   - Bugs regarding checking focus have been fixed.
-  - Bugs regarding seamless effect feature has been fixed.
+  - Bugs regarding seamless effect feature have been fixed.
   - Input region request has been fixed to be applied only for the mapped window.
   - Wrong handling of consumer hash data regarding remote surface has been fixed.